 - The least powerful braking system, a footbrake, slows the kick scooter down by pressing on the rear wheel.
 This type is ideal for kids.

 - The V-Brake brakes are a more powerful braking system, resembling the brakes on a bicycle; these types are recommended for (commuting) adults.

 - The Disc Brake is the most powerful and is recommended for high-speed riding.

 Let us face it; a kick scooter is a stylish way of going to your office.
-It will make you stand out from the crowd.
-Still, you want to be safe.
+Kick scooters are easy to ride, but you want to be safe.